Curriculum Policy, Seniors

 PROVISION – INCLUSION

-• The Head of Neorodiversity provides a learning plan for each student identified as having an SEND requirement, available to all staff and providing information on ways to best support that student in the classroom.
+- The Head of Neurodiversity provides a learning plan for each student identified as having an SEND requirement, available to all staff and providing information on ways to best support that student in the classroom.
 It also sets targets for improvement, to allow for review and monitoring of progress at regular intervals.